-The library is grateful for the generosity of past donors, and would like to assist you in locating organizations that will accept your donations.
-For your convenience, we have compiled a list of local and national organizations that may be able to help you find new homes for your books.
+The library is grateful for the generosity of past donors.
+For your convenience, we have compiled a list of local and national organizations that may be able to help you find new homes for your books:

-Ed’s Editions (Used and collectable books - West Columbia)
+Ed’s Editions (Used and collectible books - West Columbia)

 His House Ministries (thrift shop - West Columbia)